huggingface/blog/intel.md

 eval_dataset = load_from_disk("./data/amazon_shoe_reviews_test")
 ```

-Next, we define an evaluation function that measures the accuracy of the model on the evaluation dataset.
-This allows the Optimum Intel library to compare metrics before and after quantization.
+Next, we define an evaluation function that computes model metrics on the evaluation dataset.
+This allows the Optimum Intel library to compare these metrics before and after quantization.
 For this purpose, the Hugging Face [evaluate](https://github.com/huggingface/evaluate/) library is very convenient!

 ```
 from evaluate import evaluator